sudlab/iCLIPlib/README.rst

 and a number of scripts that implement example analyses.

-The requirements are CGAT, pysam, numpy, bxpython and pandas.
-The pipeline has numerous other requirements.
+The requirements for the module are cgat-apps, pysam, numpy, bxpython and pandas, all installable from conda/bioconda The pipeline has numerous other requirements.

 The documents are currently in the docs folder and in the code.
 Look out for them on readthedocs very soon.